Last Updated on

 It can only be described as a brutal savage, in the most glorious of ways!

-That brief experience aside, Engl are a higher end of amp manufacturer, based in Germany.
+That brief experience aside, Engl is a higher end of amp manufacturer, based in Germany.
 That alone gives some clues as to the direction their equipment takes: proudly made in Germany, utilizing the precision and engineering that Germany is renowned for, for heavy music that is also pretty easy to associate with the country.

 This isn’t really for your crunchy blues-rock.
 This is very much for hard rock and metal players.
 This one is meant to be played loud, and played dirty.